 The Company also consolidates certain subsidiaries in which the noncontrolling interest party has within its control the right to require the Company to redeem all or a portion of its interest in the subsidiary.
-The redeemable noncontrolling interests are reported at their estimated redemption value, and the amount presented in temporary equity is not less than the initial amount reported in temporary equity.
+The redeemable noncontrolling interests are reported at their estimated redemption value.
 Any adjustment to the redemption value impacts retained earnings but does not impact net income or comprehensive income.
 Noncontrolling interests which are redeemable only upon future events, the occurrence of which is not currently probable, are recorded at carrying value.